amanda-tully/timeoff-app/LOG.md

 Looked at the component docs.
 The main components that are unique are the timeoff card with the form items in it.
 The request/pending list.
 The pagination.

-## Write unit test for card component
-Things I should test:
-*  enter a start date and validate that it's not in the past
-*  enter an end date and validate that it's not before the start date
-*  having a select with these values: vacation/sick-day/personal
-*  being able to select a value
-*  validate that the form cannot be submitted without filling in the mandatory fields or if there are errors
-*  validate that the form can be submitted if the mandatory fields are filled in and there are no errors
-*  being able to type in the note field

 ## Storybook
 Friday 10:30 - 10:45 <br>
 Add configuration for ionic in storybook